Skip to main content

 ClusterBeaconNodeDownThis alert is activated when the beacon node in a the cluster is offline.
 The beacon node is crucial for validating transactions and producing new blocks.
 Its unavailability could disrupt the overall functionality of the cluster.Most likely data is corrupted.
 Wipe data from the point you know data was corrupted and restart beacon node so it can be synced again.

 ClusterMissedAttestationsThis alert indicates that there have been missed attestations in the cluster.
-Missed attestations may suggest that validators are not operating correctly, compromising the security and efficiency of the cluster.This alert is triggered when 3 attestation are missed in 2 minutes.
+Missed attestations may suggest that validators are not operating correctly, compromising the security and efficiency of the cluster.This alert is triggered when 3 attestations are missed in 2 minutes.
 Check if the minimum threshold of peers are online.
 If correct, check for beacon node API errors and downstream validator errors using Loki.
 Lastly, debug from Docker using docker compose debug.

 ClusterInUnknownStatusThis alert is designed to activate when a node within the cluster is detected to be in an unknown state.
 The condition is evaluated by checking whether the maximum of the app_monitoring_readyz metric is 0.This is most likely a bug in Charon.
 Report to us via Discord.